 What is a Receipt?

-A TrigGuard receipt is a JSON document containing the authorization decision, signed with Ed25519.
-Receipts are self-contained — you can verify them without contacting TrigGuard.
+A TrigGuard receipt is an issuer-signed JSON document containing the authorization decision.
+The signed payload is canonicalized (sorted keys, deterministic bytes) and signed with Ed25519.
+Receipts are self-contained and immutable, verify them offline without contacting TrigGuard.

 {